Trino MCP Server in Go

 Performance Optimization:

-For complete configuration, see Deployment Guide, OAuth Architecture, and Allowlists Guide.
+For complete configuration, see Deployment Guide, OAuth Guide, Allowlists Guide, and User Identity Guide.

 Contributing